 Leveraging Your Internal Data with AI

 Beyond pre-built connectors, MintMCP supports custom MCP server deployment.
-Host STDIO servers on MintMCP instead of running locally—containerized servers become accessible to clients without local installations.
+Host STDIO servers on MintMCP instead of running locally.
+Containerized servers become accessible to clients without local installations.

 This flexibility means any internal system with an API can become AI-accessible through MintMCP's governed infrastructure.